VACCINE RESOURCE COMMITTEE

 Why is getting the vaccine important if a person has cold or flu symptoms?

 The range of symptoms may range from minor to severe disease, and can vary with different viruses.
 Some people can develop longer term symptoms such as post-infectious disease syndromes [examples include post-COVID condition, or multisystem inflammatory syndrome in children (MIS-C)], pregnancy complications for mothers or infants, cardiovascular events, rare illness such as myocarditis or encephalitis, or even death.
-It is not predictable who will have a rare or serious complication, but it has been clearly demonstrated that vaccinations help to prevent severe outcomes and complications
+It is not predictable who will have a rare or serious complication, but it has been clearly demonstrated that vaccinations help to prevent severe outcomes and complications.

-The symptoms of cold or flu viruses can overlap so it is hard to tell them apart based on symptoms alone.
+The symptoms of cold or influenza viruses can overlap so it is hard to tell them apart based on symptoms alone.
 A person can be contagious and spread to others without realizing they have a dangerous virus like influenza or COVID-19 or RSV.
 Here is a summary diagram to illustrate this point: